 If dinner isn’t on your agenda, then one can still enjoy Belmond Reid’s Palace Hotel.
-Afternoon Tea is served daily from 3.00pm to 5.30pm in the Lounge and on the Tea Terrace.
-This is a popular event so best to book in advance.
+Afternoon Tea, served daily from 3.00pm to 5.30pm in the Lounge and on the Tea Terrace, is a popular event so best to book in advance.
 Their tea menu is outstanding and complements their classic spread of finger sandwiches, scones and pastries.

 Open for dinner: 7:30pm to 10pm, Tuesday through Saturday